 I begin my drawing in the same order as my measurements.
 I decide approximately how large I want the drawing to be on my page, and indicate the width of my mug (top left image).
 I draw a horizontal line through the width to remind myself that this is the approximate middle of the mug, and then estimate its height (top right image), before checking that my proportions are correct.

 We can make our drawing any size that we want on our page, because comparative measurement allows us to establish correct proportions no matter how much larger or smaller our drawing is than our subject.
-(Stay tuned for an upcoming page on Comparative Measurement!)
+(There is a video lesson on Comparative Measurement in my free Mini-Course!)

 After establishing the height and width of my drawing, I begin blocking in my subject matter with light, sketchy lines, because I fully assume that I will modify them several times during my 'search' for the form of the mug.
 (You can think of a 'block in' as a blueprint for your drawing.)